The Shandong Blog

 Acer truncatum, Shandong or Shantung in bonsai training.
 A dwarf, 7 years old.

 One retirement plan is to create dwarf Shandong bonsai.
 TARP Dragon, Happy Dragon, Pure Fun, and Fairy Dragon.
+These are all original trees.

 Acer truncatum dwarf Baby Dragon TM Shantung maple bonsai.